stemie/Gulp-Press/readme.md

 ### Other files

 If you have other files you want to push through the asset pipeline you'll have to custom code another Gulp task.

-## To do list

-* Yeoman generator.
-* Automated JavaScript bundle management.
-* Source maps.

-## LICENSE

-Copyright 2014 [Alexander Synaptic](http://alexandersynaptic.com).
-Licensed under the GPLv3: http://www.gnu.org/licenses/gpl.txt

-You are welcome to link back to [my web site](http://synapticism.com) and/or [this GitHub repository](https://github.com/synapticism/wordpress-gulp-bower-sass) if you find this at all useful.